dhanesh-gkmit/FitNote-Documentation/docs/trainer_functionalities.md

-## Initial Workflow
+## Client Onboarding Process:

 Before using the application, the journey typically begins when a **client** approaches a **mentor/trainer** through social media, a phone call, or any other communication channel seeking fitness guidance.

 Once both agree to start, the **mentor** creates a new account for the client by generating a **unique username and password**.
 These credentials are shared with the client, who can then **log in** to the system and access their personalized dashboard.

-If the client ever forgets their credentials, the mentor has full authority to **reset** or **regenerate** a new username and password for that same client.
+If the client ever forgets their credentials, the mentor has full authority to check the client credetials and provide to them

 This setup ensures:
 - A controlled onboarding process (mentor-approved accounts only)